dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 political and fiscal (in)stability of those who dream it into existence.
 Its value is imposed by decree, arbitrarily.

-fi·at /ˈfēˌät,ˈfēət/ --- "Let it be done"
+{% include image.html name="fiat-definition.png" caption="fi·at /ˈfēˌät,ˈfēət/ --- 'Let it be done'" %}

 Until recently, two types of money were used: **commodity money**, made out of precious *things*, and **representative money**, which simply